 section 2.
 Chapter VII, “Traffic,” Part 3, “Traffic Regulations on Private Property to which the Public is Invited Under N.J.S.A.
 39:1 et seq.,”of the Code of the Borough of Bloomingdale is hereby amended to add Section 7-41, “Glen Wild Lake,” which shall read as follows:

+Section 7-41 GLEN WILD LAKE.

+a.
+The Bloomingdale Police Department is authorized to enforce Title 39 upon all grounds owned by Glen Wild Lake Association within the Borough of Bloomingdale.

+b.
+The maximum speed limit shall be fifteen (15) miles per hour for all roads in Glen Wild Lake.

+c.
+The provisions of the article shall not relieve any person of the duty to observe any more restrictive provisions set forth in Title 39 of the Revised Statutes.

 SECTION 3.
 All ordinances or parts of ordinances of the Borough of Bloomingdale inconsistent herewith are repealed to the extent of such inconsistency.